 Britannica and Eisenstein[9, p.45] identified Eratosthenes of Cyrene (c.285-194 BCE) as the “father of chronology”.
 Varona named him as the “father of chronology” because of his chronological innovation of compiling a history from the fall of Troy to the death of Alexander the Great.[2, p.393]

 Who first called Eratosthenes of Cyrene the father of chronology?
 I currently do not know.
-The earliest mention I have found so far is by Mitford in the 18th century.
+The earliest mention I have found so far is by Blair in the mid-18th century.

 Joseph Justus Scaliger